 Father David is also an avid sports fan and particularly loves the Kentucky Wildcats!

-Pastor Christopher is a zealous reader of the early church fathers and is eager and excited to join with others in our community to spread the Gospel of our Lord Jesus Christ through Word and Sacrament.
+Pastor Christopher is a zealous reader of the early church fathers.
+He is eager to join with others in our community to spread the Gospel of our Lord Jesus Christ through Word and Sacrament.
 He is also an avid camper, so don't be surprised if your see him at one of the many campgrounds in our area.

 Spend any time with Bishop Alberto Morales and you’ll quickly learn a few things.
 The bishop brings it all back to following Jesus, and the bishop has a rich sense of humor.
 Laughter, music, good food, and an eye for mission follow Bp.
 Morales all the places his ministry take him.